Revolutionizing Mixed Precision Quantization: Towards Training-free Automatic Proxy Discovery via Large Language Models: Approach

 {\textbf{Step 2: Fitness Evaluation.}} For each proxy in the candidate set \(\mathcal{P}_t'\), validation is performed on ImageNet-1k through the following steps: 1.
 Compute the sensitivity scores of convolutional channels and linear layers for each network in the benchmark set \(\mathcal{A}\); 2.
 Allocate bits to each layer of the network using the proxy's bit-width allocation function and target compression rate \(\zeta\); 3.
 Quantize the network and evaluate its top-1 accuracy on ImageNet-1k; 4.
 Calculate \(\phi(f)\) using the fitness function in Section \ref{subsec:automatic_proxy_discovery}.
 If a proxy violates the input-output contract (e.g., generating invalid bit-widths), assign \(\phi = -\infty\).

 {\textbf{Step 3: DPO Strategy Update.}} 1.
-Construct preference data pairs: Sort the proxies in \(\mathcal{P}_t \cup \mathcal{P}_t'\) by \(\phi(f)\) and pair them two-by-two to generate the preference dataset \(\mathcal{D} = \{(f_{\text{prefer}}, f_{\text{disprefer}})\}\); 2.
-Optimize LLM parameters: Input \(\mathcal{D}\) into the DPO module, and update the parameters of \(\mathcal{L}_{\theta}\) by minimizing the core optimization formula in Section \ref{subsec:automatic_proxy_discovery}, enabling the prompts generated by the LLM to more easily induce high-fitness proxies; 3.
-Update the context window: Add the logic and performance of the top-10\% high-fitness proxies in \(\mathcal{P}_t \cup \mathcal{P}_t'\) to the context library, providing better references for the next generation of proxy generation.
+Aggregate per-template fitness: Compute \(\mathrm{Fitness}(T_t)\) for each \(T_t \in \mathcal{T}\) (e.g., average \(\phi\) over candidates generated by \(T_t\)).
+2. Update weights and probabilities: Apply Eq.~\eqref{eq:weight_update} to obtain \(w^{(t+1)}\) and normalize via Eq.~\eqref{eq:template_prob} to obtain \(p^{(t+1)}\).
+3. Update the context window: Add the logic and performance of the top-10\% high-fitness proxies in \(\mathcal{P}_t \cup \mathcal{P}_t'\) to the context library, providing better references for the next generation of proxy generation.

 {\textbf{Step 4: Population Replacement.}} Sort the union of the current population and candidate population (\(\mathcal{P}_t \cup \mathcal{P}_t'\)) by fitness score \(\phi(f)\), and discard the worst-performing proxies to maintain the population size \(|\mathcal{P}_{t+1}| = N\).
 To avoid evolutionary stagnation, a tie-breaking rule of ``prioritizing newer proxies" is adopted (i.e., when \(\phi(f_1) = \phi(f_2)\), the proxy generated more recently is retained).
 Return to Step 1 to start the next iteration.